sophia-tsilerides/LegalSpeech/README.md

 ### Folder & File Descriptions

-`SCOTUS`: Saving SCOTUS case audio from oyez API, converting and splitting the audio to format appropriate for diarization.

 `speech-to-text`: Producing text from audio files using Google's Speech-to-Text API

 `Web Scraping ca9`: Using Selenium and BeautifulSoup packages to scrape ca9 website for case information.